dansmyers/IntroToCS/Activities/6-Stepwise_Refinement.md

 Once you have the game finished, play and test it.
 Think about the cases you would need to check to verify that your program is working correctly.

+Here's a key takeaway: Notice how nothing in this program is that hard.
+It's just a combination of techniques that we've used multiple times.
+The challenge is in organizing those techniques to get the behavior that we want.
+The stepwise refinement approach is a good strategy for breaking down a program into progressively simpler steps, until they're so simple they can be easily implemented in a few lines of code.